-- 100. When considering the use of internally generated information (ie, trading or other static data) to derive RWA values, the internal auditor or assurance provider will need to understand the extent to which internal information from other departments is used, how it is controlled and the breadth and depth of reach it covers. - 101.
-Some relevant considerations in assessing this may include: - How frequently the models used interface with the source system to provide inputs. - How the underlying system is tested, and whether it can be relied upon (ie, general ledger to risk system to formula within the model). - Whether the level of both specific and general provisions is appropriate, and how frequently they are reviewed. - The treatment of exposures to third country institutions. - 102.
-When considering internally generated information to provide evidence to validate a judgement or assessment, timing constraints between generation and reporting may mean that valuation adjustments need to be assessed for likeliness of making a material difference to the model outcome.
-The closure of the ledger and running of calculations may not work with reporting timelines.
+- 93. When considering the use of internally-generated information (ie, trading or other static data) to derive RWA values, the internal auditor or assurance provider will need to understand the extent to which internal information from other departments is used, how it is controlled and the breadth and depth of reach it covers. - 94.
+Some relevant questions in assessing this may include: - how frequently do models used interface with the source system to provide inputs? - how is the underlying system tested, and can it be relied upon? ie, general ledger to risk system to formula within the model; - is the level of both specific and general provisions appropriate, and how frequently are they reviewed? - has an exposure to a third country institution been treated correctly?